influxdata/telegraf/plugins/inputs/socket_listener/README.md

   ## Content encoding for message payloads, can be set to "gzip" to or
   ## "identity" to apply no encoding.
   # content_encoding = "identity"

+  ## Packet splitting strategy and corresponding settings.
+  ## Available strategies are:
+  ##   newline         -- split at newlines (default)
+	##   null            -- split at null bytes
+  ##   delimiter       -- split at delimiter byte-sequence in hex-format
+  ##                      given in `splitting_delimiter`
+  ##   fixed length    -- split after number of bytes given in `splitting_length`
+  ##   variable length -- split depending on length information received in the
+  ##                      data.
+The length field information is specified in
+  ##                      `splitting_length_field`.
+  # splitting_strategy = "newline"

+  ## Delimiter used to split received data to messages consumed by the parser.
+  ## The delimiter is a byte-sequence marking the end of a message
+  ## e.g. "0x0D0A" marks a Windows line-break (CR LF).
+  ## Note: This setting is only used for splitting_strategy = "delimiter".
+  # slitting_delimiter = ""

+  ## Fixed length of a message in bytes.
+  ## Note: This setting is only used for splitting_strategy = "fixed length".
+  # splitting_length = 0

+  ## Specification of the length field contained in the data to split messages
+  ## with variable length.
+The specification containes the following fields:
+  ##  offset        -- start of length field in bytes from beginn of data
+  ##  bytes         -- length of length field in bytes
+  ##  endianess     -- endianess of the value, either "be" for big endian or
+  ##                   "le" for little endian
+  ##  header_length -- total length of header to be skipped when passing
+  ##                   data on to the parser.
+If zero (default), the header
+  ##                   is passed on to the parser together with the message.
+  ## Note: This setting is only used for splitting_strategy = "variable length".
+  # splitting_length_field = {offset = 0, bytes = 0, endianess = "be", header_length = 0}
 ```

 ## A Note on UDP OS Buffer Sizes